mikrono/tModLoaderWiki_kr_ko/Localization.md

 These localization files are easy to work with, allowing users without technical skills to translate mods.
 These translations can then be provided to the mod author or published as a new mod, allowing more people to enjoy the mod.

+**Even if don't intend to personally localize your mod to other languages, you will need to use localization files for the one language you do support.**

 This wiki page will cover localization topics intended for a mod developer.
 If you are interested in localizing an existing mod, or providing localization to tModLoader itself, please read the [Contributing Localization wiki page](https://github.com/tModLoader/tModLoader/wiki/Contributing-Localization).

 # Migrating from 1.4.3 to 1.4.4